theouterlimitz/AI-Genre-Tagger/README.md

 ## 🔮 Future Work

+* **Implement Robust Tag-Writing:** Add a feature to write the predicted genres directly back to the audio files' metadata.
 * **Upgrade to Multi-Label Tagging:** Transition from a single-genre classifier to a multi-label model that can assign multiple tags (e.g., `['Pop', 'Electronic']`) to hybrid tracks.
 * **Mood & Emotion Analysis:** Expand the model to predict moods based on the Valence-Arousal model (e.g., Happy, Sad, Energetic, Calm).